balihoo/local-connect-client/README.md

 - `from`: A start date (format: `yyyy-MM-dd`) from which tactic will be included based on their execution date. (inclusive)
 - `to`: An end date (format: `yyyy-MM-dd`) from which tactic will be included based on their execution date. (exclusive)
 - `locations`: Comma-separated list of location keys (identifier); only tactic executions on behalf of the specified locations will be included in the results.
 If no tactic execution found for one of the specified key, it is still returned in the result for referring purposes.
+- `tacticId`: Optional tactic id filter on.
+Only supported in `getReportData` for now.

 ### connection.getAllCampaigns()
 This method returns a promise that when fulfilled will return a json representation of all campaigns that reference the